pocl/pocl/doc/sphinx/source/env_variables.rst

  Forces the maximum WG size returned by the device or kernel work group queries to be at most this number.

+- **POCL_OFFLINE_COMPILE**

+ Bool.
+When enabled(==1), some drivers will create virtual devices which are only good for creating pocl binaries.
+Requires those drivers to be compiled with support for compilation for those devices.

 - **POCL_VECTORIZER_REMARKS**

  When set to 1, prints out remarks produced by the loop vectorizer of LLVM